 The big picture can be shared with stakeholders at all levels

-Not only is digitalization useful at site level but also to the corporate teams in charge of large scale program and cross regions roadmaps.
+Not only is digitalization useful at site level but also at corporate levels, as it can be used by the corporate teams in charge of large scale programs and cross region roadmaps.

 Time is saved thanks to increased efficiency

 Instead of losing time on manual reports, operators can focus their attention on other important tasks.

 Operators can become more empowered

 By consolidating the knowledge base of the cement plant's industrial process and displaying information to monitor and optimize the plant, digitalization guarantees sustainability of expertise and know-how, while helping reduce costs and carbon emissions.
 It’s also part of all activity related to change management occurring during the digitalization process, bringing new sets of skills and creating meaningful missions among the teams.

 LATAM SUCCESS STORY

 A Latin American plant was trying to become more energy efficient.
 They selected METRON’s digital solution to reach two objectives: optimizing the efficiency of its grinding mills and reducing costs by planning production according to fluctuating energy market prices.

 Before implementing METRON’s solution, production was unpredictable and the plant was producing at maximum capacity regardless of energy prices.
 Operators had fluctuating processes because the decisions were made based upon personal experiences, rather than precise data.